odoo/documentation/crm/leads/manage/lead_scoring.rst

     -  name of a marketing campaign : ``'campaign_id'``

-After having activated your rules, Odoo will give a value to all your new incoming leads.
+After having activated your rules, Twenty20 will give a value to all your new incoming leads.
 This value can be found directly on your lead's form view.